boschglobal/doxysphinx/docs/linking_to_doxygen.md

 ## via doxylink symbol links

-When you set up doxylink correctly (see [](../getting_started.md#step-2-install-and-setup-doxylink)) you can link C++ symbols directly from your rst sources.
+When you set up doxylink correctly (see [](getting_started.md#step-2-install-and-setup-doxylink)) you can link C++ symbols directly from your rst sources.

-:::info
+:::{note}
-doxylink knows the symbols because in the doxygen tagfile all symbols are mapped to the respective html files.
+doxylink "knows" the symbols because in the doxygen tagfile all symbols are mapped to the respective html files.
 :::

 ```````{grid} 2